aishwarya19/Myprojectcms/README.md

 # Myprojectcms
-Its a java based application
+Its a java based application.
+contact management system.
+one can simply install the setup file and start using it.